Installation

 -DRAISIM_PY=ON

 Installation is optional for running examples from the build tree.
+The install step copies package headers, libraries, CMake files, and bundled rayrai tools; it does not install the example executables built from examples/.
 If you do install, choose a prefix you can write to instead of relying on CMake’s default /usr/local:

 cmake --install build --prefix $HOME/raisim2Lib/install